katja-cmd/katja-cmd.github.io/index.md

 * working on a remote server
 * creating and hosting a webpage on GitHub Pages

-If you are interested, see [this link](https://studies.helsinki.fi/courses/course-unit/otm-92ee484e-456b-409f-a397-d9d2b6e40a2f/KIK-LG221) to read more abut this course.
+If you are interested, see [this link](https://studies.helsinki.fi/courses/course-unit/otm-92ee484e-456b-409f-a397-d9d2b6e40a2f/KIK-LG221) to read more abut this course (or check [my notes](https://katja-cmd.github.io/cmdline_course.html)  from this course.)

 <sub>(_The source for the cartoon: ![XKCD](https://xkcd.com/1597/)_ -->)<sub>